Oregon Marijuana Possession Laws

 • Abide with any additional court orders that may be issued on a case-by-case basis.

 The court may revoke the probation and find offenders guilty if they break the terms of their probation.
-On the other hand, the criminal charges may be dropped upon successful execution of this program, and case-related records may be sealed or expunged.
+On the other hand, the criminal charges may be dropped upon successful completion of this program, and case-related records may be sealed or expunged.
 The offender is disqualified from this program if convicted of certain crimes, including drug offenses, domestic abuse, or drunk driving.

 Where to Buy Legal Weed in Oregon

 Oregon residents can only buy cannabis from state-licensed retailers for recreational and medical purposes.
 The Oregon Liquor and Cannabis Commission (OLCC) provides a list of approved cannabis retailers selling recreational marijuana.
+The Oregon Medical Marijuana Program also provides a list of currently licensed medical cannabis dispensaries in the state.

-How Old Do You Have to Be to Buy Weed in Oregon
+How Old Do You Have to Be to Buy Weed in Oregon?

 How Much Weed Can You Carry in Oregon?

-• Up to 16 ounces (453.6 grams) of solid cannabis.
+• 16 ounces of a cannabinoid product in solid form

-• Up to 0.17 ounces (5 grams) of marijuana extract.
+• 24 ounces of usable marijuana

 Gifting marijuana is permitted to adults as long as the recipient's cannabis possession limitations are not exceeded.
 However, such gifts must not involve monetary exchange, such as a lottery, service fee, or contribution.
 The authorities regard these activities as marijuana sales which must involve OLCC-approved retailers.